 To enhance teaching and learning, our students and faculty also have access to highly sophisticated university-based telecommunications and computer information systems.

-The modern, well-furnished College of Business building is located on University of Louisville's Belknap Campus near the downtown business district.
-It houses comfortable, technologically advanced classrooms, a large auditorium, a variety of attractive meeting rooms and advising services, including the Ulmer Career Management Center, whose advanced career services are available to College of Business students and alumni for life.
+The modern, well-furnished College of Business building is located on the University of Louisville's Belknap Campus near the downtown business district.
+It houses comfortable, technologically advanced classrooms, a large auditorium, a variety of attractive meeting rooms, advising services housed in the Reinhardt Academic Center, and the Ulmer Career Management Center, which provides advanced career services to College of Business students and alumni for life.

 Many of our graduate and undergraduate programs are highly ranked in national and international listings of excellence.
-See the current rankings at the College of Business website: business.louisville.edu/rankings/
+See the current rankings at the College of Business website.

 College of Business Administration

-The complete and up-to-date organizational chart for the college is located on the Business website at business.louisville.edu/wpprod/images/COBOrgJanuary-2018.pdf.
+The complete and up-to-date organizational chart for the college is located on the Business website.

 Faculty and Departmental Information

-The complete and up-to-date list of departments and faculty is located on the Business website at business.louisville.edu/faculty-and-staff-directory/.
+The complete and up-to-date list of departments and faculty is located on the Business website.